jenniferlu123/robo-advisor/README.md

 python app/robo_advisor.py
 ```

-## Overview of the "steps" of the robo-advisor program:
+# Overview of the "steps" of the robo-advisor program:

-1. Enter your stock or cryptocurrency ticker(s).
+1. Enter your stock or cryptocurrency ticker.
 If you have multiple tickers, type one ticker at a time, and press the 'ENTER' key to enter the next one

 2. After you have entered all the tickers, enter DONE